 This white paper will take the reader through a number of considerations for exporters attempting to enter foreign markets with new or used vehicles.
-This report will examine some of the most promising markets and the forces which drive demand in these markets.
+Also, this report will examine some of the most promising markets and the forces which drive demand in these markets.

 Measuring Export Markets

-Understanding the best markets for new and used vehicles involves questions of measuring demand in a target market and the cost to get a vehicle to this market.
+Understanding the best markets for new and used vehicles involves questions of measuring demand in a target market.
+Also, the cost to get a vehicle to this market.

 - Market Demand (Registrations and Sales Data)

 This metric measures market demand for specific cars.
 The most common way to measure is in the number of car registrations and sales data expressed in units and value of cars sold.